KIT-HYD/geostatistics_lecture/exercises/fitting/README.md

 * exponential model
 * Gaussian model

-Implement each of as a Matlab/Octave function and use the *test_* scripts for development.
+Implement each one as a Matlab/Octave function and use the *test_* scripts for development.
 The definitions of the models can be found below

 ### Spherical model